ponylang/ponylang-website/content/blog/last-week-in-pony-021923.md

 ### `ponylang/postgres` Library

 The first version of a pure Pony Postgres client library supported by the Pony core team has been released.
 It's very early days for `ponylang/postgres`.
-Except API churn, bugs, and a general lack of documentation.
+Expect API churn, bugs, and a general lack of documentation.
 The [project README](https://github.com/ponylang/postgres/blob/main/README.md) details the current state of the project.

 We'd love to have people trying to write programs using the library and joining us in the [pony postgres driver Zulip stream](https://ponylang.zulipchat.com/#narrow/stream/347592-pony-postgres-driver) to share their experiences.